delmic/jolt-control/README.md

 When SIGNAL/differential is set to `True`, the analog output of the JOLT, going to the SEM input, is configured to be represented as a differential voltage.
+When SIGNAL/rgb_filter is set to `False`, the channel is restricted to panchromatic.

 ## Developer Information
 More information for Delmic software developers can be found in the `doc/` folder.